ellakoa/postcard-poem/content/posts/gone-fishing-days.md

   I call these days ‘Gone Fishing Days’
   You hope but never expect
-  Turn out perfect in every respect.
+  They urn out perfect in every respect.

-  Once hooked, you reel it into your heart
-  Memories to treasure and never part.
+  Once hooked, you reel a piece into your heart Memories to treasure and never part.

   In the retelling the story might grow